-As the father of two teenage girls I am looked for an opportunity to remain involved in their lives by using my Volunteer Day.
-It’s harder as they grow older and as a doting Dad, I seem to grow more embarrassing for them to have around!
-But I’m pleased to report that my bond with them is strong enough that they were excited about my idea, and at the thought of me being around for a day.
+As the father of two teenage girls, I looked for an opportunity to remain involved in their lives by using my Volunteer Day.
+It’s harder as they grow older, and as a doting Dad, I seem to grow more embarrassing for them to have around!
+But I’m pleased to report that my bond with them is strong enough that they were excited about my idea and at the thought of me being around for a day.

 My youngest daughter is 13 and in Grade 8, and my Volunteer Day started off in her classroom at school.
 The school had just made an investment in some video equipment including a camera, some lighting, and a green screen.
-What they lacked was experience in creating and editing and publishing video.
+What they lacked was experience in creating, editing, and publishing video.
 Fortunately, this played to one of my strengths.
-Throughout the morning, I taught them about the process, the roles and responsibilities and the importance of each cog in the production engine whether you’re making a small video with a classroom, or a full scale movie production.
+Throughout the morning, I taught them about the process, the roles and responsibilities, and the importance of each cog in the production engine, whether you’re making a small video with a classroom or a full scale movie production.
 As each role was described, we had the kids (by a show of hands) indicate which ones were of interest to them.

-In our lives we have days that are life-changing and special.
+In our lives, we have days that are life-changing and special.
 Marrying my sweetheart, becoming a father – these are my best days.
 But if that’s true, then my life has peaked, and I don’t believe that at all.
-As parents we have a responsibility to raise our children to become good citizens with solid values, and every possible open-door in front of them.
-Using the Volunteer Day generously offered by Pythian not only gave me an incredible, fun day of sharing and learning with two groups of great kids, it gave me a great checkpoint and with renewed sense of pride that I’m fulfilling my mission as a father.
+As parents, we have a responsibility to raise our children to become good citizens with solid values and to see every possible open door in front of them.
+Using the Volunteer Day generously offered by Pythian not only gave me an incredible, fun day of sharing and learning with two groups of great kids, but also gave me a great checkpoint.
+It’s with renewed sense of pride that I’m fulfilling my mission as a father.
 How can that not be one of my best days?